VISTA-Stanford/meds-mcp/README.md

 ### 1. Apply for Access to MedAlign

+> [!CAUTION]
-> [!WARNING] The Stanford Dataset DUA prohibts sharing data with third parties including LLM API providers.
+> The Stanford Dataset DUA prohibts sharing data with third parties including LLM API providers.
 We follow the [guidelines for responsible](https://physionet.org/news/post/gpt-responsible-use) use as originally outlined by PhysioNet:
 >
 > *If you are interested in using the GPT family of models, we suggest using one of the following services:*
 >